lisadannenberg/Game-of-Water/README.md

 ### Dishwashing level
 The second level of the game is Dishwashing level.
 In order to pass this level, player needs to wash all dirty dishes.
 Player should pick each dirty item and drag it under the tap water.
 After the item is washed, the game automatically puts the clean dish to the side.
 Note: Our initial idea was to add a timer or a water limitation to this level to make it more challenging, but for now it doesn’t have any limitation.

+### Connecting pipes level

+Connecting pipes level is classical puzzle game, Where at first the player will have to give the the levels grid dimensions.
+On every tile of the grid a pipe or a water valve is generated and the game idea is to connect all the water valves to each other by rotating the pipes around.

 ## Demo